mouseless/json-concepts/spec/02-quantifiers/01-exactly-one.md

 Validation should throw an error with message containing `service`;

-`ERROR: 'greeting.service.json' is not valid, 'service' concept is missing.`
+`ERROR: 'greeting.service.json' is not valid, 'service' is missing.`

 ## Key Literals